thma/thma.github.io/posts/2022-02-05-Evaluating-SKI-combinators-as-native-Haskell-functions.md

 ## Translating SICKBY expressions

-In order to make use of haskell functions as combinators we'll first need a data structure that allows to include native functions in addition to the actual terms:
+In order to make use of Haskell functions to implement combinator reduction we'll first need a data structure that allows to include native functions in addition to the actual terms:

 ```haskell